 Voter Registration Deadline: 30 days before Election Day.

 As a result of a March 2024 ruling by the Montana Supreme Court, voters may register in person until close of polls on Election Day.
-Please contact your local clerk for more information about where and when late registration is available in your county.
+Please contact your local election authority for more information about where and when late registration is available in your county.

 More election information available at: